 Dental plan members may choose their main dental homes.
-Dental plans will assign each member to a main dental home if he or she does not choose one in a timely manner.
+Dental plans will assign each member to a main dental home if they do not choose one in a timely manner.
 Whether chosen or assigned, each member who is six months or older must have a designated main dental home.